thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
-- Areas most at risk include low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
+- This flood alert remains in place.
+Areas most at risk include low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
 Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected.
-Further rainfall is forecast tomorrow Friday 05/12/25 and over the weekend.
-River levels will remain high over the coming days in response to this forecast rainfall.
+Further rainfall is forecast today 05/12/25 and over the weekend.
+River levels are forecast to rise further in the coming days and the flood risk remains.

 - Flood alert: River Churn and its tributaries
 - High river levels may lead to flooding.